zznewclear13/webpack-starter-kit/README.md

 ```
 style='background-image:url(' + require('../images/articles/' +`${image}` + '.jpg') + ')'
 ```
 may result in webpack being unable to recognize image links in markdown files.
+Because of the same problem, markdown files can only embed jpg files.

 For some other mysterious reasons, changing Pug include file or MD file may not refresh the browser.